All Categories > Qantas Premier Credit Card > Financial difficulty > Loss of a loved one

 What happens next?

-Once we have received an official notification of death, we will reverse any interest and fees that may have been charged from the date of death.
+Once we have received an official notification of death, we will refund any interest and fees that may have been charged since the date of your loved one's death.
 We will also block the account from further spending.

-If a balance is owed, we will send you a letter confirming the balance as at the date of death, along with the most recent statement which does include payment details.
+If a balance is owed on the deceased customer's account/s, we will send you a letter confirming the balance as at the date of death, along with the most recent statement which does include payment details.
 If no balance is owed, we will simply close your account and send a letter confirming this.
 If the account is in credit, we will send a bank cheque to the executor of the estate along with a letter explaining why you are receiving the cheque.

 Financial support following your loss

-The loss of a loved one will always be a difficult time in your life, but it may also impact on your finances.
-If you’re feeling concerned about your finances, you can contact our Collections Team who will be able to assist you.
+The loss of a loved one will always be a difficult time in your life, but it may also impact your finances.
+If you’re feeling concerned about your finances, you can contact our Hardship team who will be able to assist you.

 You won’t be responsible for the debts of your loved one’s estate, unless you are a joint account holder.
 If you are a joint account holder and the estate is in financial difficulty, we can help.